+Go-Ahead is one of the UK’s leading public transport companies, moving and connecting millions of people each year across their bus and rail network.
 For Go-Ahead, sustainability means operating in a way that ensures it is viable for the long term, and has set out a strategy to become a net zero business by 2045.

 So travellers could see the data on-screen in a simple way, we designed an animated bar chart that adapted to the different page templates across the Go-Ahead site.

+The challenge was finding a way to display the width of the bars accurately.
+Originally, the equations we used to calculate the distance resulted in car and train journeys being relative in terms of a percentage against each other.
 However, we used governmental calculations to establish the amount in kilograms and design the bar charts in a way that would vary in width depending on how far off they were from one another – whilst also remaining mathematically proportionate.

+To avoid motion sickness in users, accessibility was taken into account at every stage of the product roadmap.
 We built the animated bar chart with decreased motion and animation, and in a way that when anything changed on the page, screen readers would detect the change so that users could understand.

 The upfront accessibility makes future engineering simpler and allowed us to educate Go-Ahead’s product teams on using accessibility programs to check potential issues and make improvements.